Israel · tool

 Local etiquette

-- •Tipping is customary; 10-15% is standard for good service in restaurants and cafes.
+- •Tipping is customary: 10-15% is standard in restaurants and cafes for table service.

-- •While credit cards are widely accepted, it's wise to carry some cash, especially for smaller vendors in the markets.
+- •While credit cards are widely accepted, it's wise to carry some cash, especially for smaller vendors in the Old City and Mahane Yehuda Market.

 - •Reservations are recommended for popular restaurants, particularly on weekends.

-- •Dress modestly when visiting religious sites; cover shoulders and knees.
+- •Dress modestly when visiting religious sites (covering shoulders and knees).